Azurblau/AzBot/README.md

 ![Bots in action](./media/screenshot1.jpg)
 Server: pussfoot.ovh:27015 [EU] Zombie Survival | AzBot | Custom Content

-# AzBot

-A very primitive AI for GMod bots primarily designed to work with Jetboom's Zombie Survival gamemode.

-AzBot uses A* pathfinding with directed Monte Carlo-based execution.

 ## License

 I, the author, have not decided on a license yet.